xuanjihe/speech-emotion-recognition/README.md

 ６、sklearn
 ７、os

+Demo
+For running a demo, after forking the repository, run the following scrit:
+1. python zscore.py

 The detailed information of this code can be found in 3-D.pdf, you can download if from the top of this page.

 Citation